Setting Up a Link Aggregation

 Select the interfaces to use in the aggregation from the Link Aggregation Interface dropdown list.

-(Optional) Click Add to the right of Aliases to show additional IP address fields for each additional IP address to add to this LAGG interface.
+(Optional) Click Add to the right of Static IP Addresses to show additional IP address fields for each additional IP address to add to this LAGG interface.

 Click Save when finished.